Gako358/pyGit/README.md

 Then look local after untracted files and dirty files, add these and commit for push.

-A prompt is given, when a commit msg is needed, I choose to keep track of the updated by having a manual commit msg.
+A prompt is given, when a commit msg is needed,
+I choose to keep track of the updated by having a manual commit message.

 This can be changed, if wanted.